pflooky/data-caterer-docs/docs/setup/guide/data-source/cassandra.md

 #### Connection Configuration

-Within our `MyCassandraPlan` class, we can start by defining the connection properties to connect to Cassandra.
+Within our class, we can start by defining the connection properties to connect to Cassandra.

 === "Java"